 In searching for natural ways to treat depression, I have discovered that tree nuts, particularly walnuts (and also pecans, almonds, cashews and pistachios, to a lesser degree) are said to contain a natural substance that can relieve depression.
-I don’t know if it’s just a placebo effect, but for the past couple of years I have been eating an ounce of raw walnuts or pecans twice a day, and it really seems to work to keep my spirits up.
+I don’t know if it’s just a placebo effect, but for the past couple of years I have been eating an ounce of raw walnuts twice a day, and it really seems to work to keep my spirits up.

 Exercise is a terrific mood booster, too.
 I exercise by taking a half-hour walk, riding a recumbent bike, or jumping on a mini trampoline several times a week.
 When I go more than a couple of days without exercising, I can definitely feel my mood start to go down.